hodgman/ois_protocol/README.md

 This project defines a communication specification, plus reference implementations that can be dropped into your games / input devices.

+## TODO

+This library is a work in progress.
+Contributors welcome!

+- Test the Arduino device code against Objects In Space game for compatibility with their "v1" spec.
+- Test the C++ host code against other Arduinos In Space for compatibility with the "v1" spec.
+- Collaborate with the community to nail down an ideal "v2" spec.
+- More testing of the binary communication mode.
+- Example implementations in other languages (C#?).
+- Other transport mechanisms besides serial ports (Websockets, HTTP, TCP Sockets, Pipes, Shared Memory?).
+- Port to platforms other than Windows.
+- Game Engine examples (Unity, Unreal?).
+- Add an example host application that translates the OIS device into a virtual Direct Input device using vJoy.

 ## Protocol Overview

 ### Protocol states